Battle Rope Muscles Worked (Arms, Back, Shoulders) & Hidden Benefit

 Additionally, it’s possible to incorporate side, front, and back lunges while using the battle ropes to further work out the legs.

-Quads, Hamstrings, and Glutes
+Quads, Hamstrings, & Glutes

 Quadriceps muscles highlighted in yellow with label pointing toward the specific muscle in the quads.